What is this funding for?

 There is no need to worry.
 Not only is all of your identifying information removed from your application, but a student from your department will not be allowed to review your application.
 Make sure your application is tailored in such a way that a student from another department would be able to comprehend the information you have included.

-The deadline for your application is 60 days prior to your travel.
+The deadline for your application is listed below.
 Applications will be reviewed at the beginning of every month.
 Exceptions to this schedule are during summer/winter breaks.